JFarina5/Cyber-Writeups/overthewire/Bandit/Level 0/README.md

 bandit0@bandit.labs.overthewire.org's password:
 ```
-Once into the system, we will use the `ls` command in order to see what files and directories are located within this system.
+Once in the system, we will use the `ls` command in order to see what files and directories are located within this system.
 Once we use this command, we see that there is one *readme* file:
 ```
 bandit0@bandit:~$ ls
 readme